-The Global-e platform is based on more than a technical solution and associated capabilities.
-It is based on data-driven know-how.
-Data permeates every layer of our platform.
+The Global-e platforms are based on more than technical solutions and associated capabilities.
+They are based on data-driven know-how.
+Data permeates every layer of our platforms.
 Data drives how we make decisions, how we develop and improve our offering, and how we make the shopper experience efficient and intuitive.
-We refer to this as "Smart Insights", which enjoy strong flywheel effects as we continue to grow at pace driven by:
+We refer to this as "Smart Insights", which enjoy a strong flywheel effect as we continue to grow at pace driven by:

-- "Economies of scale" Our platform facilitates millions of international transactions each year across hundreds of merchants, spread across multiple geographies, product verticals, price levels, and shopper demographics.
+- "Economies of scale" Our platforms facilitate millions of international transactions each year across thousands of merchants, spread across multiple geographies, product verticals, price levels, and shopper demographics.
 We thus accumulate a vast and rich data set and are able to benefit from economies of scale. - "Economies of skill" Our massive and fast-growing data is a key asset due to the "richness" of its content.
-Based on this data, and coupled with our operational experience accumulated over years, we are able to generate what we call economies of skill, which enable us to ensure that cross-border sales are optimized for the merchants on a market-by-market basis. - Flywheel Effect.
-Our rich data serves as the basis for a powerful flywheel effect: the uplift we generate for our merchants drives more sales and the ability for them to expand into new geographies, which in turn creates more data, which is then fed back into our systems in order to generate even better conversion rates and more uplift.
-This in turn drives increased sales for our merchants and attracts new merchants to our platform.
+Based on this data, and coupled with our operational experience accumulated over years, we are able to generate what we call economies of skill, which enable us to ensure that global sales are optimized for the merchants on a market-by-market basis. - Flywheel Effect Our rich data serves as the basis for a powerful flywheel effect: the uplift we generate for our merchants drives more sales and the ability for them to expand into new geographies, which in turn creates more data, which is then fed back into our systems in order to generate even better conversion rates and more uplift.
+This in turn drives increased sales for our merchants and attracts new merchants to our platforms.
 Our data engine gets "smarter" with each new site visit, each merchant and each new shopper.